athena-framework/athena/docs/why_athena.md

 # GET / # => "Hello World"
 ```

 It is worth noting again that while dependency injection is a big part of the framework, it is not necessarily required to fully understand it in order to use the framework, but like the other components, it is there if needed.
-Checkout [ADI::Register][], especially the [aliasing services][Athena::DependencyInjection::Register--aliasing-services] section, as well as the [Dependency Injection](./architecture/dependency_injection.md) component for more information related to this feature.
+Checkout [ADI::Register](/dependency_injection/Register/), especially the [aliasing services](/dependency_injection/Register/#Athena::DependencyInjection::Register--aliasing-services) section.

 Athena Framework is almost fully overridable/customizable in part since it embraces dependency injection.
 Want to globally customize how errors are rendered?
-Create a service implementing [ATH::ErrorRendererInterface][] and make it an alias of the interface:
+Create a service implementing [ATH::ErrorRendererInterface](/framework/ErrorRendererInterface/) and make it an alias of the interface:

 ```crystal
 @[ADI::Register(alias: ATH::ErrorRendererInterface)]